From Video to Control: A Survey of Learning Manipulation Interfaces from Temporal Visual Data

 \subsection{Summary and takeaways}

-The central issue across latent-action methods is how temporal video structure is compressed into a dedicated action variable---through bottleneck choice, prediction space, and training objective---and how that variable is connected to executable control with limited robot-action supervision.
+Latent-action methods make the video-to-control interface more explicit than direct video--action policies, but still more opaque than hand-specified visual plans or trajectories.
+Their central move is to compress observation transitions into an action-like variable learned from video, then connect that variable to executable control with limited robot-action supervision.
+This creates a useful modular decomposition---discovery from action-free video, followed by robot-specific grounding---but also exposes a recurring tension: a compact latent may be predictive of visual change without being identifiable, physically meaningful, or reliably executable.
 Figure~\ref{fig:latent_action_pipeline} and Tables~\ref{tab:latent-action-comparison}--\ref{tab:latent-action-capabilities} summarize the pipeline, structural choices, and grounding mechanisms; Table~\ref{tab:latent_action_quant} provides a reported quantitative snapshot with protocol caveats.